 Sandblasting is ideally used for industrial applications.
 It is particularly effective at removing rust—more so than other types of abrasive media blasting, including soda blasting.
 It’s also quicker to clean up than soda blasting or other forms of abrasive media blasting.

 There are some drawbacks to consider.
 Sandblasting is generally not recommended for softer materials such as plastics, wood or glass.
 It can create an elevated level of heat through friction, and will not sanitize or deodorize materials (like soda blasting does).
-In addition, infiltration of sand particles can lead to a condition called silicosis.
+In addition, the infiltration of sand particles can lead to a condition called silicosis.

-The good news is that sandblasting is quick and cost effective, and there are more materials that can be used than just sand.
+The good news is that sandblasting is quick and cost-effective, and there are more materials that can be used than just sand.

 What is soda blasting?